 examine the processes of youth's friend selection and influence around prosocial and aggressive behaviors and the moderating role of youth's gender and relationship with the teacher in these processes.
 To examine our research questions, we used stochastic actor-based modeling of social networks (SIENA).
 Such an approach incorporates information about friend social networks and individual characteristics at multiple time points and simultaneously estimates structural network features (e.g., density, reciprocity and transitivity), selection and influence of friends.
-As both friend and influence selection can contribute to similarity among friends, it is necessary to consider both simultaneously to distinguish unique effects (Veenstra & Stegligh, 2012).
-Structural network contribute features can ťΟ the development of student behaviors over time and need to be incorporated into models for accurate estimates (Huitsing, Veenstra, Sainio & Salmivalli, 2012).
-Further, this approach is also opening the door for more sophisticated and complex analyses of change over extended time frames and across well as the incorporation contexts as of moderators to better understand what individual and contextual features might contribute to minimizing or exacerbating friend influence (Ryan & Shin, 2018; Shin, 2018).
+As both friend selection and influence can contribute similarity among friends, it is necessary to consider both simultaneously to distinguish unique effects (Veenstra & Stegligh, 2012).
+Structural network features can contribute development of student behaviors over time and need to be incorporated into models for accurate estimates (Huitsing, Veenstra, Sainio & Salmivalli, 2012).
+Further, this approach is also opening the door for more sophisticated and complex analyses of change over extended time frames and across contexts as well as the incorporation moderators to better understand what individual and contextual features might contribute to minimizing or exacerbating friend influence (Ryan & Shin, 2018; Shin, 2018).
 Using this approach, we focus on students' perceived relationship with the teacher as a potential moderator of friendship processes on prosocial and aggressive behavior.
-Further, we controlled for possible confounding factors, such as direct effects of youth's gender Huiyoung Shin / Friendship Dynamics of Prosocial and Aggressive Behaviors in he Classroom: Examining the Role of Gender and he Relationship with the Teacher
+Further, we controlled for possible confounding factors, such as direct effects of youth's gender